hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 who set up OPT on his Ubuntu laptop. (btw [Hacker School](http://www.hackerschool.com/) is worth checking out!)

-## Alternative: Running OPT locally using bottle
+## Alternative setup: Running OPT locally using bottle

 Google App Engine works only with Python 2, not Python 3.
 So if you want to run with Python 3 as well, first install the [bottle](http://bottlepy.org/) micro web framework: